 - Falcon, surviving an airship crash (more than surviving!) is the logical choice for a balloon-drop visit to Jupiter’s atmosphere.
 Lots of science stuff for the discerning Playboy reader (“I only read it for the fiction, darling!”).
 Whilst only a runner-up for a Hugo, the story won a Nebula the following year due to that award’s somewhat flexible definition of what could be counted in on each year’s ballot.

 - Gardner Dozois.
 A Special Kind of Morning.
 (New Dimensions 1)

-- Available on Fictionwise.
-Told, with utter believability, from the perspective of a far-future veteran, the narrative describes how, even in the face of more mechanised and arms-length warfare, the need for men to get their hands bloodied during combat will remain, and the challenge of facing up to the necessity of committing such brutal and intimate acts will remain.
+- Told, with utter believability, from the perspective of a far-future veteran, the narrative describes how, even in the face of more mechanised and arms-length warfare, the need for men to get their hands bloodied during combat will remain, and the challenge of facing up to the necessity of committing such brutal and intimate acts will remain.